What to do when someone passes away in the Navnat community

 This post may seem morbid and I’m sorry if it does not seem helpful or causes offence in any way.
-I know death is not something that many people like to think about.
+Death is something which few people talk about.
 However, when somebody close to you dies, it’s often difficult to think straight or know what to do.

-1. Think about when you want the Prarthna Sabha to be held: where, timings, availability of venue, informing people.
 If you want the Prarthna Sabha to be held at the Navnat Centre in Hayes, visit http://www.navnat.com/ for the phone number of the hall secretary.
-He or she check the availability of the hall and inform you very quickly.
+He or she will check the availability of the hall and inform you very quickly.
 Some other choices of venue are Sangam Hall and Kadva Patidar Hall in Kenton.
-You will also need to decide whether you wish to have musicians, have family members singing or go for something other option.
+You will also need to decide whether you wish to hire professional musicians, ask friends or family members to sing or perhaps use a compilation of songs e.g. CD, MP3s etc.

-3. When you want the funeral to be held.
-Discuss this with the Funeral Directors.
-They have contacts and availability information.
-If not call the crematorium/cemetery to make enquiries re when it’s available, what the time slots are, parking and so on.
+It will be helpful to discuss this with the funeral directors.
+They will hopefully, call the crematorium/cemetery of your choice and find out when it’s available, what the time slots are, if there’s anything you need to know about parking and so on.
 If you are in London the number for Golders Green Crematorium is 020 8455 2374.
 Others are listed on Yell.
 Click here for more info.

-5. Once you know when the funeral is going to be, decide when you want to bring the body home.
-Discuss this with the Funeral Directors as they will be able to advise re things like, distance/traffic/time.
+Once you know when the funeral is going to be, decide whether you want to bring the body home or hold the final ceremonies at the funeral directors.

 Guidance re what to send when circulating information about a death in the community – Provided by Gajendra Chhatrisha